 This post may contain affiliate links.
 This means we may receive a small commission if you click on a link and make a purchase; however, all opinions are our own.
 Clicking these links won't cost you anything extra, but it helps keep our site running.

 We all want our dogs to be running around and playing at their best.
 However, as your dog ages, he will likely start to slow down.

-Although old age will catch even the best of them, there are a few things that you can do as an owner to help your dog live happily and comfortably throughout his life, including purchasing dog food that aids joint health.
+Although old age will catch even the best of them, there are a few things that you can do as an owner to help your dog live happily and comfortably throughout his life, including purchasing dog food for joint health.

 Feeding your dog a high-quality diet that fulfills all his nutritional requirements will help him live a long healthy life, and can potentially ward off the symptoms of common age-related conditions such as arthritis and joint issues.

-Below we’ll discuss what to look for in dog foods specifically targeted towards aiding joints and arthritis, and include the best dog food for joint health with 7 top picks.
+Below we’ll discuss what to look for in dog foods specifically targeted towards aiding joints and arthritis.
+In addition, we’ll include the best dog food for joint health with 7 top picks.

 Arthritis and joint issues, such as hip and elbow dysplasia, are common developments in older dogs.

 Painful issues like these can often be managed with a proper diet.
 A good diet is also part of any good prevention or treatment plan for these ailments.